nik-dev-sketch/AcceleraFPGA/docs/index.md

 ---

-By following this roadmap, you can build a robust, scalable, and unified framework that caters to industries like Synopsys, Xilinx, defence, and fintech trading companies.
+By following this roadmap, a robust, scalable, and unified framework can be created that will eventually cater to industries like Synopsys, Xilinx, defence, and fintech trading companies.

 <div align="center">
   <img src="https://via.placeholder.com/800x400" alt="AcceleraFPGA Architecture" style="max-width: 100%;">
 </div>

-## ✨ Features

-- **High-Level Synthesis Integration**
-  - Automated HLS code generation
-  - Optimized hardware implementation templates
-  - Custom IP core support

-- **Performance Optimization**
-  - Advanced pipelining techniques
-  - Memory architecture optimization
-  - Parallel processing capabilities

-- **Development Tools**
-  - Interactive development environment
-  - Real-time debugging support
-  - Performance profiling tools

 ## Conceptual Worth?